-Imprecision: The confidence in the estimate of an effect to support a particular decision
+Imprecision: The confidence in the estimate of an effect to support a particular decision a.
+95% CI cannot exclude no benefit.

 NB: Certainty ratings may be derived from evidence that includes pre-print articles, which have not been peer reviewed or published.